jbeta02/bulk-audio-editor/README.md

 - FFmpeg is used for normalizing loudness and displaying loudness data
 - Launch4j is used to create the executable

-For those how wish to clone the host machine will need to have Java 1.8 to run jaudiotagger
+For those who wish to clone the host machine will need to have Java 1.8 to run jaudiotagger